mnot/I-D/draft-nottingham-http-availability-hints.md

   2. Add stored_response to available_responses.
 2. Return available_responses.

-Note that this algorithm requires storing the cookies from the associated requestm with each response.
+Note that this algorithm requires storing the cookies from the associated request with each response.

 ## Device Pixel Ratio